a-cvijic/ST-FA/README.md

 ## Contributors

 - Peter Vezjak
-- Haris Brulic
+- Haris Brulić
-- Tamara Jevtic
+- Tamara Jevtić
-- Aleksa Cvijic
+- Aleksa Cvijić

 For any inquiries or issues related to the application, please reach out to us at will-not-reply@student.um.si.com